 The jewel of mid-summer, the mighty blueberry, is one of the easiest fruits to grow.
 Beautiful blueberry bushes produce sweet purple-blue orbs each summer (hopefully) and don’t require too much fuss.
+And these easy DIY blueberry bush covers use PVC pipe, zip ties, and wildlife netting to protect your precious blueberry harvest!

 But the thing about blueberries is my kids aren’t the only ones who love them.
 The birds have taken quite a liking to these delicious fruits.
 Who can really blame them?
 Putting wildlife netting over the bushes didn’t help.
 The birds simply sat on the branches and picked at the fruit in the openings of the nets.
 And while I love birds, I don’t want to let them feed freely on my ripe, delicious blueberries.